Johnny Thomson: Championship cars

-He drove in the AAA and USAC Championship Car series, racing in the 1953-1960 seasons with 69 starts, including the Indianapolis 500 races in each season.
-He finished in the top ten 43 times, with 7 victories.
+Thomson drove in the AAA and USAC Championship Car series, racing in the 1953-1960 seasons with 69 starts, including the Indianapolis 500 races in each season.
+He finished in the top ten 43 times, with seven victories.
 His best Indy finish was third in 1959 after starting the race on the pole position.
 Roy Sherman, the first National Midget Champion, was his chief mechanic for several Indy 500s.

-He won his first champ car race at the Milwaukee Mile in 1955.
+Thomson won his first champ car race at the Milwaukee Mile in 1955.
 He ended up finishing third in season points after having to sit out the middle part of the season while healing from a end over end flip at the Langhorne Speedway circle.
 He clipped Jerry Hoyt's car while in the lead; he broke five ribs, bruised his vertebrae, broke his shoulder in eight places.
 In 1957, Thomson won at Langhorne; he also earned two pole positions.
 In October, he crashed at the California State Fairgrounds Race Track suffering internal injuries.
 In 1958, he finished third with wins at the Springfield Mile, DuQuoin State Fairgrounds, California Fairgrounds, and Syracuse Mile.
 He earned two pole positions in 13 starts.
 In 1959, he raced primarily in champ cars and finished third in national points after a win at Milwaukee plus three fast times.
 He had a wreck in a sprint car race at Williams Grove in September and missed the rest of the season.

-He was the first driver to win a 100 mi dirt track race in less than an hour at Langhorne Speedway.
+Thomson was the first driver to win a 100 mi dirt track race in less than an hour at Langhorne Speedway.
 His champ car's average speed was 100.174 miles per hour.